BenedictAdamson/MC-des/README.md

 _transactions_.
 Each transaction computes the effect (the state change) of one event.
-* The algorithm of the framework prevents causality violations by recording (state read) dependency relationships between the transactions.
-The framework is _optimistic_: transactions proceed assuming that they will not violate causality, but are aborted if the dependency information indicates that the assumption is invalid.
-Aborted transactions are eventually rescheduling, to ensure progress eventually occurs.
-The known dependency information is used as scheduling hints to reduce the risk of thrashing.
+* The algorithm of the framework prevents causality violations by recording dependency relationships (reads of time-stamped states) between the transactions.
+The known dependency information is used as scheduling hints.
 * Unlike PDES algorithms using _logical processes_, the simulation
 events (transactions) of this framework may access (read) the states of any number of objects.
 * The framework enforces causality and partly avoids deadlock by requiring that the time-stamps of states read by a transaction are strictly before the time-stamp of the state (or states) written by the transaction.
-Further deadlock avoidance is done by transparently merging mutually dependent transactions into one coordinated transaction.
 * The framework is _non blocking_: if a thread creates a transaction that can not be immediately committed (or aborted), the transaction is recorded and deferred until more work has been done, rather